 As we entered, the nature center turned into a museum for many of the excavated items from The Bertrand were on display.

 The Bertrand sank in 1865.
 A hundred years later much of the cargo was brought to the surface in pristine condition.
 It was an unbelievable time capsule of what was needed when the states were still territories and buffalo and Native America Tribes still roamed an endless prairie.

 The artifacts ranged from rifles and pickaxes to silverware and fine china.
 There was even a room devoted to the food supplies.
 There were jars of beets, carrots and hunks of beef jerky that looked as appetizing as tree bark.

 The waterlogged cargo kept our interest, but it wasn’t the reason we came.
 Dad and I twined through the exhibit until we entered an expansive room with giant bay windows.

 Dad and I weren’t the only ones heading south for Thanksgiving.
 Desoto Bend was the equivalent of a nature truck stop as the semi-frozen waters housed an unbelievable amount of geese.
 Geese were everywhere flying in and out from every direction.
 There were so many I would never be able to count them.
 Even if they stood in line and waited their turn.
 Forget it.
 There were thousands upon thousands upon so many more.
-They were so thick I couldn’t see the water, just bobbing, honking geese, trying to grab a quick breath before getting back on the road.
+They were so thick in some parts I couldn’t see the water, just bobbing, honking geese, trying to grab a quick breather before getting back on the road.

-I stood at the giant bay windows dumbfounded.
 How did so many birds from the far reaches of the Canada find this one place?
 Were there maps?
 Were there travelogues?
 Was it all right there in their DNA like some voice-activated assistant whispering in a Canadian accent:

 CANUCK: Hey Hoser, at a bend in the Missouri just fifteen clicks north of Fort Calhoun, you want to land and grab a snooze.